CanDIG/Vault-Helper-Tool/README.md

 - By running it in interactive mode (note the aliases can be used instead of the full command), for example:
 ```
 $ ./cli
-# Enter command or enter q to quit: write {insert-token-here} example.json
+# Enter command or enter q to quit: write example.json
-# Enter command or enter q to quit: read {insert-token-here} user
+# Enter command or enter q to quit: read user
-# Enter command or enter q to quit: list {insert-token-here}
+# Enter command or enter q to quit: list
-# Enter command or enter q to quit: w {insert-token-here} example.json
+# Enter command or enter q to quit: w example.json
-# Enter command or enter q to quit: r {insert-token-here} user
+# Enter command or enter q to quit: r user
-# Enter command or enter q to quit: l {insert-token-here}
+# Enter command or enter q to quit: l
 # Enter command or enter q to quit: q
 ```

 - By running it via the command line (note the aliases can be used instead of the full command), for example:
 ```
-$ ./cli write {insert-token-here} example.json
+$ ./cli write example.json
-$ ./cli read {insert-token-here} user
+$ ./cli read user
-$ ./cli list {insert-token-here}
+$ ./cli list
-$ ./cli w {insert-token-here} example.json
+$ ./cli w example.json
-$ ./cli r {insert-token-here} user
+$ ./cli r user
-$ ./cli l {insert-token-here}
+$ ./cli l
 $ ./cli help
 ```

 ## How to Generate a JWT After Writing

-Follow the process outlined in the [Setup document](https://candig.atlassian.net/wiki/spaces/CA/pages/623116353/Authorisation+-+Vault+helper+tool) to initialize a user.
+Follow the process outlined in the [Setup document](https://candig.atlassian.net/wiki/spaces/CA/pages/623116353/Authorisation+-+Vault+helper+tool) to initialize a user (the root token should be added to `secretFile.txt`).
 Note, in order to run Vault in deployment, DO NOT use dev mode.
-Use the [Authorization document](https://learn.hashicorp.com/tutorials/vault/getting-started-authentication#token-authentication) provided by Vault.
-A root token should be provided to the user with the unseal key.
-This is the token you should use when running commands.
+Use the [Deployment document](https://learn.hashicorp.com/tutorials/vault/getting-started-deploy) provided by Vault instead.
+A root token should be provided to the user with the unseal key after running `vault operator unseal`.
+This token should be added to `secretFile.txt`.
 Following this proceess, once you can sucessfully generate the sample JWT provided, complete the following steps to write to Vault and generate the JWT:

 In the cli directory:
 ```
-./cli write {insert-token-here} example.json
+./cli write example.json
 ```
 Then, curl Keycloak:
 ```